pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/organization-roles.md

 ## Organization Membership

+{{% notes "info" %}}
-> This only applies to newer organizations on the per-member subscription plan.
+This only applies to organizations on the per-member subscription plan.
-> Organizations billed per stack have slightly different rules regarding membership.
+Organizations billed per stack have slightly different rules regarding membership.
+{{% /notes %}}

 To become a member of a Pulumi organization, you must be invited by an existing Pulumi organization administrator, or you must submit a request to the administrator for approval.